mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 }
 ```

 We use *ZStack* with top leading alignment.
 It allows us to position items inside in an effortless way.
-Instead of using the offset modifier that doesn't affect the layout, we use overridden alignment guides to position our child views.
+Instead of using the offset modifier which doesn't affect the layout, we use overridden alignment guides to position our child views.
 We also resolve our anchors here, because we already have access to the instance of *GeometryProxy*.

 > To learn more about the benefits of alignment guides in SwiftUI, take a look at my ["Alignment guides in SwiftUI"]() post.